adap/flower/doc/source/quickstart_pytorch.rst

 Now that we have all our dependencies installed, let's run a simple distributed training with two clients and one server.
 Our training procedure and network architecture are based on PyTorch's `Deep Learning with PyTorch <https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html>`_.

-Next, in a file called :code:`client.py`, import Flower and PyTorch related packages:
+In a file called :code:`client.py`, import Flower and PyTorch related packages:

 .. code-block:: python